 Red wines with tannin such as Bordeaux and Burgundy, need salt to reduce the tannin and bring the fruit flavours in the wine to the fore.
 Red meats are the typical match though most cheese dishes work as do pasta dishes (with a sprinkling of Parmesan).
 With lamb, Rioja is the wine of choice and with rich casseroles, you can't beat a Barolo or Red Rhône wine.

 Lighter dishes such as salads and fish can be succesfully paired with Pinot Noir.

 Often misunderstood, Dessert Wine is just that; a sweet wine to enjoy with dessert.
 The sugar in desserts should balance the wine and when combined, the full flavours of the wine will explode on your palate.
 For sweeter, rich desserts such as chocolate or sticky toffee pudding, try Vin Santo and for lighter puds such as bread & butter pudding or crème brûlée, a Sauternes is a perfect match.

 Some of our restaurant clients are now offering great take away menus, so why not eat out at home!
-Full menus for Yann's and The Deil's Cauldron are shown below...
+Sample menus for The Deil's Cauldron are shown below...